FLM/uberstrap-bundle/README.md

 - Enables `phpcssembed` filter which stores small images as data uri strings in the generated CSS files.
 - Enables `less` filter for files matching `*.less`
 - Configured assets for Bootstrap, jQuery, and Select2.
+- Enables `cssmin` filter which minifies CSS using the CssMin library
+- Enables `jsmin` filter which minifies JS using the minify library

 ### Twig